akalongman/ubuntu-configuration/README.md

         wget -q -O - https://dl-ssl.google.com/linux/linux_signing_key.pub | sudo apt-key add -
         sudo apt update && sudo apt install -y google-chrome-stable

-Then launch it with `$ google-chrome` and you can pin it to a unity bar.
+Then launch it with `$ google-chrome` and you can pin it to a gnome bar.

 ### PlayOnLinux